 This article about an unusual boarding school in Washington DC just might change my mind about charter schools.
 I applaud how the Monument Academy is trying to address the social-emotional needs of students who experience ongoing trauma.
 I am not an expert, but I see some of these same behaviors in my own classroom.
 If students are placed in a stable, supportive, home-like environment, can the care and attention possibly make up for years spent with violent, abusive role models or moving between foster homes?
 I’m sure that I won’t be the only one following this story eagerly in 2016.

-Eva K. Sullivan was an English Language Fellow with U.S. Department of State during 2017-2018.
-She worked with the Ministry of Education and Sports in Lao P.D.R in Southeast Asia.
-She is currently teaching English as a Second Language with Montgomery County Public Schools, Maryland.
-She has written a memoir about her experiences as an expat in West Africa in the 1990s.
+Eva K. Sullivan teaches English Language Learners in Montgomery County Public Schools, Maryland.
+She was an English Language Fellow with U.S. Department of State during the 2017-2018 school year, working with the Ministry of Education in Laos, Southeast Asia.
+She writes short stories, personal essays, and has completed a memoir about her experiences as an expat in West Africa in the 1990s.
 View all posts by evaksullivan